“Every human story is one of courage, and determination and has a lesson for us.”

 Our basic roles in the home have not changed significantly.
-What has changed is that women over the years have become more career-minded and ventured into entrepreneurship, hence have become more independent.
-There are more women in leadership positions and their roles are more valued.
+What has changed is that women have become more career-minded and ventured into entrepreneurship, hence becoming more independent.
+There are more women in leadership positions, and their roles are more valued.
 I have been really surprised at how the people of Seychelles have welcomed me as their First Lady.
 It looked as if they were wanting this for a long time.
 So, maybe, the time has come for women to step forward and take on new roles.
 Another event that speaks volumes is how the youngest minister in the present government, a woman, Mrs Devika Vidot was the first minister to receive the support of all members of the National Assembly.
-There is athirst, and women must step forward and take on new, but important roles and responsibilities.
+There is a thirst, and women must step forward and take on new, but important roles and responsibilities.

 Do you think there is gender inequality in Seychelles?
 What’s your opinion about gender inequality?

 I believe that a lot has been done to empower women in Seychelles, especially in the Public service, and tourism industry, and women have freely developed their entrepreneurship skills and have become successful business leaders.
 Seychelles does not have the same issues as mainland Africa in terms of land ownership, access to development funds and so on.
 To some extent, we can say that both men and women have equal opportunities, but we still have some sectors where we see that men are predominant, especially in politics.
 In the judiciary, we see a lot of women and we even had our first woman Chief Justice.
 We hear a lot of talk about empowering women, and there are concerns that we should be careful not to leave our young men and boys behind as we are already living in a matriarchal society.
 I was surprised to learn recently that we do not have a single organization for men that is currently active and running.
 Maybe the inequality is now on the side of men, and women need to encourage them!